Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/alibaba/alibaba_terraform/_index.md

 * [Sign up to or have an Alibaba Cloud account](https://www.alibabacloud.com/) - domestic or international

-  > **NOTE: The screenshots and sample outputs shown here are based on a domestic account.**
+  > **Note:** The screenshots and sample outputs shown here are based on a domestic account.

 * Browse to <https://console.aliyun.com/> and login with your Alibaba Cloud account.
 Once logged in, create a new access key from your profile.
 After creating it, be sure to copy down the access and secret key.